AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62428-fixes-stock-status-errors-in-catalog-search-index.md

 1. Save the product.
 1. Navigate to [!UICONTROL Stores] > [!UICONTROL Attributes] > [!UICONTROL Product], and open the [!UICONTROL SKU] attribute.
 1. Set  [!UICONTROL Use In] to [!UICONTROL No].
-1. Change the product quantity (ensure it is not set to 0).
+1. Change the product quantity (make sure it is not set to 0).
 1. Save the product.

 <u>Expected results</u>: